-Over the past five years, as Simple has conducted the annual family office software review, one consistent finding is that new family office technology is on the rise and the number of service providers continues to increase.
+Over the past five years, as Simple has conducted the annual family office software review, one consistent finding is that number of new family office software solutions are on the rise and the number of service providers continues to increase.
 While the use of Excel spreadsheets persists, technological advancement and shifts in intergenerational culture are accelerating the move to family office digitisation.
 This insight explores growth drivers, legacy players, and new innovators, offering guidance on partnering with software providers for family offices.

 New family office technology: Understanding the drivers of growth